alirezamires/php-dummy-server/README.md

 ## Additional Notes:

  - The server ignores empty files.
- - For more advanced usage and configuration options, refer to the official documentation (if available).
+ - For more advanced usage and configuration options, refer to the official documentation.
 ## License:

 This library is licensed under the MIT License.

 ## Contributing

 We welcome contributions to improve this library.
-Feel free to submit pull requests or open issues on the GitHub repository (link to repository if available).
+Feel free to submit pull requests or open issues on the GitHub repository.